markcmurphy/devdocs-portal/Price_Lists.md

 |[`Get a Price Record by Currency Code`](https://developer.bigcommerce.com/api-reference/catalog/pricelists-api/price-lists-records/getpricelistrecord)|Returns a Price List Record using the currency code|
 |[`Set Price List Record by Currency Code`](https://developer.bigcommerce.com/api-reference/catalog/pricelists-api/price-lists-records/setpricelistrecord)|Creates or updates a Price List Record using the currency code|
 |[`Delete a Price List Record by Currency Code`](https://developer.bigcommerce.com/api-reference/catalog/pricelists-api/price-lists-records/deletepricelistrecord)|Deletes a Price List Record using the currency code|

+### Stencil Storefront

+Price Lists will provide overridden price values to the Stencil storefront.
+Final price display can be further customized within the Stencil template.
+See the [Price Object](https://developer.bigcommerce.com/stencil-docs/reference-docs/common-objects#price) in Stencil for further documentation.

 ### Webhooks
 There are no direct webhooks available for Price Lists.
 Since Price Lists directly relate to products, webhooks related to products will fire for corresponding changes such as pricing.